Martin-Rudolph/cuDebye/README.md

 The faster your GPU, the larger is the number of distances you can calculate within these 2 seconds.

 So you should run the program (see **Running cuDebye**) first with the parameters in the example file _GammaAl2O3_10nm_ and check the following displayed **CUDA PROPERTIES**:

 ![Console](/images/cmd1.PNG)

-- Max Threads per Block --> e.g. 1024
-- Threads per Warp --> e.g. 32
-- Max Blocks per Grid in Y-Dimension (the one with the lowest value) --> e.g. 65535 Afterwards you can increase the block and grid size carefully under the consideration of the following hints:
+Afterwards you can increase the block and grid size carefully under the consideration of the following hints:

 **Choosing the block size:**